yashwanthreddy1408/Uber-Clone/README.md

 ## Acknowledgments

-- Inspired by Uber's ride-hailing service.
+- Inspired by Uber's web design and functionality.
-- Thanks to the open-source community for the libraries and tools used in this project.
+- Thanks to the creators of Leaflet API for their interactive map solution.

 ---

-Thank you for using the repository!
+Thank you for exploring this project!
 Happy coding!